RCGP Scotland

 If your query is specific to one particular Faculty or individual, please include this in the subject line so that it can be appropriately dealt with.

-- North AiT Representative: Vacancy
+- North GP registrar Representatives: Vacancy

-- North First5 Representative: Vacancy
+- North First5 Representatives: Vacancy

-Deep end project
+Deep End project

 The Scottish Deep End project was established in 2009, inspired by pioneering Welsh GP, Dr Julian Tudor Hart and his work on the inverse care law.
 General Practitioners at the Deep End work in general practices serving the 100 most deprived populations in Scotland, based on the proportion of patients on the practice list with postcodes in the most deprived 15% of Scottish data zones.
 The Deep End movement has now spread across the UK and beyond.
 Their key focus areas are: workforce, education, advocacy and research.
 More information on our projects, publications, podcasts and more can be found on the Deep End website.
 See also our active Twitter feed @deependGP.
 The current chair is Dr Carey Lunan and current academic lead is Dr David Blane.